10 Ideas for redesigning a new teacher orientation

 In addition to the constrained influx of new teachers is the increasing rate of teachers who are taking leaves, quitting, or resigning early.
 Many are predicting that we will soon be faced with “The Great Resignation” within the field of education.
 NPR recently reported that 55% of teachers surveyed by the NEA shared that they are looking to exit the profession “sooner than they had originally planned:”

-• 90% of its members say that feeling burned out is a serious problem.
+- 90% of its members say that feeling burned out is a serious problem.

-• 86% say they have seen more educators leaving the profession or retiring early since the start of the pandemic.
+- 86% say they have seen more educators leaving the profession or retiring early since the start of the pandemic.

-• 80% report that unfilled job openings have led to more work obligations for those left.
+- 80% report that unfilled job openings have led to more work obligations for those left.

 Shortage of substitute teachers

 There is also a shortage of qualified substitute teachers adding to this burden of setting up school staff and their students for success.
-According to the Brookings Institute, teachers miss an average of 11 days of instruction during a 186-day school year.
+According to the Brookings Institute, teachers miss an average of 11 days of instruction during an 186-day school year.
 Some studies actually point to a standard deviation decrease in math and English Language Arts test scores due to such teacher absences.
 NPR shared how some states, like New Mexico, have resorted to leaning on parents or other civil servants like firefighters or the National Guard.

 While this overall teacher shortage issue is not “new” – back in 2015, The Washington Post shared a similar list of issues, including the undue pressure from high-stakes testing – it has definitely reached a critical pinnacle.
-All in all, it is resulting in arduous hiring, onboarding, and retention cycle for school and district administrators, especially when you consider the hyperlocal constraints that school communities juggle.
+All in all, it is resulting in an arduous hiring, onboarding, and retention cycle for school and district administrators, especially when you consider the hyperlocal constraints that school communities juggle.

 How can school administrators support teachers and staff?